konapun/HomegrownMVC/README.md

  * Sample WildcardController demonstrating the use of wildcards
  * in the routes
  */
-class UserController extends WildcardController {
+class UserController extends HomegrownMVC\WildcardController {
 		protected function setupWildcardRoutes() {
 			$this->setWildcardCharacter(':'); // this is the default character, but you can change it to any single character
 			$this->controllerBase('/user/');